ankaAR/bestiario5e/_creatures/dragonclaw.md

 armor_class: "14 (armadura de cuero)"
 ---

-***Dragon Fanatic.*** The dragonclaw has advantage on saving throws against being charmed or frightened.
-While the dragonclaw can see a dragon or higher-ranking Cult of the Dragon cultist friendly to it, the dragonclaw ignores the effects of being charmed or frightened.
+***Dragon Fanatic.*** The dragonclaw has advantage on saving throws against being hechizado or asustado.
+While the dragonclaw can see a dragon or higher-ranking Cult of the Dragon cultist friendly to it, the dragonclaw ignores the effects of being hechizado or asustado.

 ***Fanatic Advantage.*** Once per turn, if the dragonclaw makes a weapon attack with advantage on the attack roll and hits, it deals an extra 7 (2d6) damage.